 Works for hire are different.
 If an employee creates a work for an employer while acting within the scope of her employment, the employer is considered to be the author and owns the copyright to the work.
 The University of Washington policy about copyright ownership of works created by faculty, staff, and students is in Executive Order 36.

 Transfer of ownership is possible.
 Copyright can be sold or licensed for use, just like tangible property.
-To be binding, the original copyright owner and the new owner or licensee must agree to the transfer in writing
+To be binding, the original copyright owner must agree to the transfer in writing

 US copyright law protects works from their creation.
 So once you create a work with a "modicum of creativity" that is "fixed in a tangible medium" you do not need to do anything more for it to be protected by copyright.

 Nevertheless, registering your work with the U.S. Copyright Office offers advantages.
 The US Copyright Office has records of copyright ownership that members of the public can search.
 So if you register your work, people who want to use it can discover that you are the copyright owner and the year you created the work.
 In the unfortunate event you wish to file a lawsuit against someone you believe has infringed your work, you must first try to register the work at issue with the U.S. Copyright Office.
 You cannot begin an infringment lawsuit until you receive a response from the U.S. Copyright Office.

 You can register your work using the US Copyright Office online registration system.
 As part of the process, you must deposit a copy of your work and pay a fee, which starts at $45 for a basic single application.

 Regardless of whether you register your work with the US Copyright Office, consider providing notice that you are the copyright owner.
 This is the recommended format for copyright notice: